19hours/sg-statutes/Acts/Financial Advisers Act.md

 (a) an individual, means —

-(i) the individual’s spouse, son, adopted son, step-son, daughter, adopted daughter, step-daughter, father, step-father, mother, step-mother, brother, step-brother, sister or step-sister; and
+(i) the individual’s spouse, son, adopted son, step- son, daughter, adopted daughter, step-daughter, father, step-father, mother, step-mother, brother, step-brother, sister or step-sister; and

-(ii) a firm, a limited liability partnership or a corporation in which the individual or any of the persons mentioned in sub-paragraph (i) has control of not less than 20% of the voting power in the firm, limited liability partnership or corporation, whether such control is exercised individually or jointly;
+(ii) a firm, a limited liability partnership or a corporation in which the individual or any of the persons mentioned in sub-paragraph (i) has control of not less than 20% of the voting power in the firm, limited liability partnership or corporation, whether such control is exercised individually or jointly; or

-[5/2005 wef 11/04/2005]

 (b) a firm, a limited liability partnership or a corporation, means another firm, limited liability partnership or corporation in which the first-mentioned firm, limited liability partnership or corporation has control of not less than 20% of the voting power in that other firm, limited liability partnership or corporation,

-[5/2005 wef 11/04/2005]

 and a reference in this Act to a person connected to another person shall be construed accordingly;

 “corporation” has the same meaning as in section 4(1) of the Companies Act;

-“dealing in securities” has the same meaning as in section 2(1) of the Securities and Futures Act;
+“dealing in securities” has the same meaning as in section 2(1) of the Securities and Futures Act (Cap.
+289);

 “director” has the same meaning as in section 4(1) of the Companies Act;

-“exempt financial adviser” means a financial adviser which is exempt under section 23(1) from holding a financial adviser’s licence;
+“exempt financial adviser” means a financial adviser who is exempt under section 23(1) from holding a financial adviser’s licence;

+“financial adviser” means a person who carries on a business of providing any financial advisory service, but does not include any person specified in the First Schedule;

+“financial adviser’s licence” means a licence granted or renewed under section 13 in respect of a financial adviser, and “licensed financial adviser” shall be construed accordingly;

+“financial advisory service” means all or any of the services specified in the Second Schedule;

 “financial year” has the same meaning as in section 4(1) of the Companies Act (Cap.
 50);

-“financial adviser” means a person who carries on a business of providing any financial advisory service, but does not include any person specified in the First Schedule;

-“financial advisory service” means all or any of the services specified in the Second Schedule;

-“financial adviser’s licence” means a licence granted or renewed under section 13 in respect of a financial adviser, and “licensed financial adviser”shall be construed accordingly;

 “firm” has the same meaning as in section 2(1) of the Business Registration Act (Cap.
 32);